NOTE: Full list of films that will be mentioned is located at the bottom of this letter.

 I mean, look at the two Addams Family movies.
 (The ones with Raul Julia, I mean.)

 In both movies, the plot revolves around Fester Addams, and then to a lesser degree, around Gomez Addams.
-Their familial relationship is a central feature.
+Their fraternal relationship is a central feature.

 The brothers Addams.

-There are female villains in both movies, but their schemes are so completely tied to Fester, and to his relationship with Gomez, that there is little discussion of the female villains themselves outside of Fester-induced context — at least, certainly not among the other women of the cast.
+There are female villains in both movies, but their schemes are so completely tied to Fester, and to his brotherly relationship with Gomez, that there is little discussion of the female villains themselves outside of Fester-induced context—at least, certainly not among the other women of the cast.

 And yet… both movies pass the Bechdel test.